tkenning/dev.na.bambora.com/source/docs/guides/custom_checkout.md

 Our solution limits the scope of your PCI compliance by removing the need for you to pass credit card information through your servers.

 ### Step 1: Setup Card Inputs
-Custom Checkout library is used to securely inject the following input elements into your page:
+The Custom Checkout library is used to securely inject the following input elements into your page:

 * Card Number
 * CVV